ansys/api-eigen-example/doc/source/users_guide/index.rst

    vec_mul = cli.multiply_vectors(vec_1, vec_2)   # >>> 19 (== dot product of vec_1 and vec_2)

 ==============================================
-Understanding the API Eigen Example C++ Module
+Understanding the API Eigen Example C++ module
 ==============================================

 Within this project, apart from Python packages, there are also C++ projects.
 These projects are basically the C++ implementations